Introduction (for Experienced)

-ICETOOL was first introduced in DFSORT Release 11.1 and was enhanced in each subsequent DFSORT release.
+ICETOOL was first introduced along with DFSORT Release 11.1 and enhanced in every subsequent DFSORT release.

 ICETOOL uses the capabilities of DFSORT to perform the requested operations and calls DFSORT for each operation with the control statements.

-The ICETOOL allows to perform a variety of functions such as -
+The ICETOOL allows performing a variety of functions such as -

-- Allowing operations to be performed or suppressed based on the success or failure of previous operations.
+- Allows operations to be performed or stopped based on the success or failure of previous processes.

-- Creating multiple copies of sorted, merged, edited or unedited data sets.
+- Creates multiple copies of sorted, merged, edited, or unedited files.

-- Creating a larger record from multiple shorter records or multiple shorter records from a larger record.
+- Creates a larger record from multiple shorter records or shorter ones from a larger one.

-- Creating output data sets containing different subsets or field arrangements of input data sets.
+- Creating output files that contain different subsets or field arrangements of input files.

-- Creating output data sets and displaying list data sets for records with duplicate values, non-duplicate values, or values that occur n times, less than n times, or more than n times.
+- Creating output files that display a list for records with duplicate values, non-duplicate values, or values that occur n times, less than n times, or more than n times.

-- Creating list data sets showing unique values for selected character and numeric fields and the number of times each occurs, in a variety of report formats.
+- Creating files showing unique values for selected character and numeric fields and the number of times each occurs in various report formats.

-- Creating output data sets with information spliced together from two or more input records with duplicate values.
+- Creating output files with information joined together from two or more input records with duplicate values.

-- Displaying a list data set showing the DFSORT installation defaults selected at your site.
+- Displays a file showing the DFSORT installation defaults selected at your site.

-- Displaying list data sets showing character and numeric fields in a variety of report formats, allowing control of title, date, time, page numbers, carriage control characters, headings, lines per page, field formats and total, maximum, minimum, average and count values for the columns of numeric data.
+- Displaying files showing character and numeric fields in a variety of report formats, allowing control of title, date, time, page numbers, carriage control characters, headings, lines per page, field formats, and total, maximum, minimum, average, and count values for the columns of numeric data.

-- Displaying the count of records in a data set or creating an output data set containing an output record with text and the count of records.
+- Displays the count of records in a file or creates an output file containing an output record with text and the records count.

-- Displaying statistical information for selected numeric fields, such as minimum, maximum, average, total, count of values within a range and count of unique values.
+- Displays statistical information for selected numeric fields, such as minimum, maximum, average, total, count of values within a range, and count of unique values.

-- Identifying and displaying invalid decimal values and their locations in a data set.
+- Identifying and displaying invalid decimal values and their locations in a file.

 - Sorting records between headers and trailers.